Physics of Life

 Koslover, Elena (Th): Physics of Intracellular Active Transport

-Serra, Mattia (Th): Nonlinear dynamics, Mathematical Modeling, Morphogenesis
+Serra, Mattia (Th): Nonlinear dynamics, Embryonic self-organization, Active matter, Control theory

 Affiliates